 Generally, the best time to plan your trip to Singapore is from February to April.
 During this period, you can explore many places, without the hassle of rain.

 When you want to escape the heavy throngs of tourists, mid-January through May is considered the “shoulder season”.
-If you are traveling on a budget, you can negotiate lower accommodation rate during low season (August to October, except mid-September because of Singapore Grand Prix).
+If you are traveling on a budget, you can negotiate a lower accommodation rate during the low season (August to October, except mid-September because of Singapore Grand Prix).
 The peak months are June and July in time of the Great Singapore Sale, and also from November to early January.

 How to get to the city center from Singapore Airport

 Prior to your Singapore exploration, purchase an EZ-link card to pay your transport fares on the metro (MRT), buses, taxis, private cars, as well as food and drinks in various vending machines or stores.
 Check out our list of Things to Do at Changi International Airport.

 This shared transfer service option is the least expensive way to travel to and from Changi Airport.
 It has drop-off points in the Central Singapore hotels.
 You can pre-book online or avail of the service at the Ground Transport Desk in the Arrival hall.
 It is recommended for travelers with one piece of luggage and a backpack or bag.

 There are many taxi units in the Arrival Area of the airport’s terminals that will conveniently take you to your hotel, especially if you have lots of luggage.
 The fare is approximately between SGD 20-35 and subject to change because of the peak or off-peak hours, late-night surcharge, port surcharge, and additional ERP charge that is passed on to the passenger.
 It takes about 20-25 minutes to reach the city center.